-Make sure to let your health care professional know if you are taking either a type of medicine called a somatostatin analogue, also called an SSA, and/or corticosteroids.
+Make sure to let your health care professional know if you are taking either a type of medicine called a somatostatin analog, also called an SSA, and/or glucocorticoids.
 If you are taking either, you might have to stop or change your treatment while receiving LUTATHERA.

-- If you are a female who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 7 months after the final dose
+- If you are a female who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 7 months after the last dose

-- If you are a male with a female partner who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 4 months after the final dose
+- If you are a male with a female partner who is able to get pregnant, use effective contraception during treatment with LUTATHERA and for 4 months after the last dose

-- Women should not breastfeed during treatment with LUTATHERA and for 2.5 months after the final dose
+- Women should not breastfeed during treatment with LUTATHERA and for 2.5 months after the last dose